 sudo xbps-install curl

-Package repositories keep cURL patched against the latest security updates, so run your standard system updates alongside API or automation work.
+Package repositories keep cURL patched against the latest security fixes, so fold these commands into your regular maintenance schedule.

 Understand the cURL Syntax